 Relief came swiftly after when Werner and Olive returned to them.
 They both seemed to be tense from whatever had happened, but Cadence figured she’d be able to iron that out swiftly.

 The dreaded Campana-Romano get together was at the very end of the week.
-If it wasn’t bad enough that Cadence had to attend the meeting instead of perusing the gambling dens for tourists like she usually would, she also had to traverse the maze that was the west side of the city.
+If it wasn’t bad enough that Cadence had to attend the meeting instead of perusing the gambling dens for tourists like she usually did, she also had to traverse the maze that was the west side of the city.

 While the east side of the Twin Cities was constricted by spider-webbing roads, the west side was threaded through with crisscrossing canals.
 The sound of slapping gondolas against small wooden ports was as common as the squawks of seagulls.
 The popularity of the gondolas in this half of the city made v-ehicle usage sparse, and only a few could be seen parked along the sides of buildings.
 The buildings were older here—more brick and mortar than metal and steel.
 Unglazed windows were a cens-a-dozen as were bird droppings.
 City workers armed with scrapers and mops made their way up and down the walkways mechanically, dutifully.